arsip/bestguess/README.md

 Open an issue with instructions on how we can reproduce the bug.

-Note: `make debug` builds BestGuess in debug mode, enabling assertions as well as ASAN/UBSAN checks.
+**Note\:** `make debug` builds BestGuess in debug mode, enabling assertions as well as ASAN/UBSAN checks.
 If you are curious about the root cause and want to supply a patch, a debug build can provide helpful information.

 ## Contributing